Mint Condition: 1996–2000

 In September 1996, the band released Definition of a Band, peaking in the R&B Top 15.
 The first successful single on this album was "What Kind of Man Would I Be?" (#2 R&B, #17 Pop).
 The single reached the number 2 spot on the Billboard R&B charts in the following weeks and was certified gold by the RIAA that December.
 "What Kind of Man Would I Be?" remained on the Billboard R&B Charts for a total of 41 weeks.
 "You Don't Have to Hurt No More", the second single released from Definition of a Band, was also a Top 10 R&B hit (#10 R&B, #32 pop).
-The album received positive reviews and, together with the success of "What Kind of Man Would I Be?" and "You Don't Have to Hurt No More," helped Definition of a Band reach Gold status as well.
+The album received positive reviews and, together with the success of the two singles, helped the album reach Gold status.

 Two years later, the group released The Collection: 1991–1998, a compilation of their greatest hits.
-After Perspective Records/A&M folded, the group signed with Elektra Records in 1999 and released their fourth full-length album, Life's Aquarium, which also debuted in the Top 10 (#7 R&B).
+After Perspective Records/A&M Records folded, the group signed with Elektra Records in 1999 and released their fourth full-length album, Life's Aquarium, which also debuted in the Top 10 (#7 R&B).
 Its main single "If You Love Me" reached the R&B Top 5 and remained on the charts for 31 weeks.
 The second single, "Is This Pain Our Pleasure", peaked at #42, also peaking at #34 on the R&B Airplay Charts.